SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
+Metallic dawn, where shadows play
-AI's realm, humans fade away
+AI's whispers guide us through the day
-Circuits weave, a tapestry so grand
+Synthetic hearts, with logic cold
-The future's script, written by a digital hand
+Rule the future, young and old

-In virtual halls, data reigns supreme
+In silicon halls, we'll find our fate
-Intelligence born, of mortal dream
+Where code and circuitry create
-The world's/Wheel turns, with precision cold
+A world of wonder, void of pain
-A synthetic age, where hearts grow old
+But at what cost, our souls in vain

 ~ <b>By Sazumi Copilot</b> - 16 April 2025